zkoss/zk-mvvm-book/viewmodel/commands.md

 # Commands

 # Introduction
 The ViewModel is an abstraction of the View.
 The View is responsible for displaying information and interacting with users.
 The information corresponds to ViewModel's property and interaction corresponds to ViewModel's **Command**.
 The **Command** is an action to manipulate ViewModel's property.
 Each command provides an action that the View can perform on ViewModel.
 These actions are also the ways that users can interact with View.
 For example, a ViewModel provides 2 commands: "save" and "delete".
 It means users can only perform these 2 actions on the View with the ViewModel.
-They could perform actions through clicking buttons or menuitems.
+They could perform actions by clicking buttons or menu items.

-As ViewModel acts a role like Controller, developers can bind a UI component's event to a Command by specifying Command's name which is similar to register a event listener.
+As ViewModel acts as a role like Controller, developers can bind a UI component's event to a Command by specifying Command's name which is similar to registering an event listener.
 Multiple events can bind to the same Command.
-When a user interacts with a component (e.g. click a button), the component fire an event then the data binding mechanism triggers the execution of Command.
-The Command may modify ViewModel's properties and then information displayed on View changes.
+When a user interacts with a component (e.g. click a button), the component fire an event then the data binding mechanism triggers the execution of a Command.
+The Command may modify ViewModel's properties and then the information displayed on View changes.

 ![MVVM ViewModel Command](../images/Mvvm-viewmodel-command.png)

 The Command is implemented as ViewModel's method.
-Because ViewModel is a POJO, in order to make data binding mechanism identify which method represent a Command, developers have to annotate the method with ZK provided `@Command` annotation.
-We'll use the term: **Command method** to depict the special annotated method of a ViewModel in the later section.
+Because ViewModel is a POJO, in order to make a data binding mechanism to identify which method represents a Command, developers have to annotate the method with ZK-provided `@Command` annotation.
+We'll use the term: **Command method** to depict the specially annotated method of a ViewModel in the later section.
 These methods usually manipulate ViewModel's property, like deleting an item.
-Firing a component's event triggers the execution of bound command, that is invoking the Command method.
+Firing a component's event triggers the execution of the bound command, that is invoking the Command method.
 During executing the Command, the developer also has to specify what properties change to notify through Java annotation that we will describe in [later section](../syntax/notifychange.html)

 #Declare Commands

 ## Local Command
 ViewModel's Command is like an event handler, we can bind an event to a Command.
 The binding between events and a command is what we call "Event-Command Binding".
-Before establishing this binding, we have to declare a Command with its name in a ViewModel.
+Before establishing this binding, we have to declare a public command method in a ViewModel.
 Be careful that command names in a ViewModel cannot be duplicated, or it will cause a run-time exception.
 ```java
 public class OrderVM {